Of Light and Darkness

 Project of Prof. Dr. Kärin Nickelsen

-"Of Light and Darkness" traces the history of the experimental investigation of photosynthesis between 1840 and 1960, a time of dramatic change in the biological sciences.
-The project understands the search for a biocemical understanding of photosynthesis as a collective construction of a causal model of explanation.
+“Of Light and Darkness” investigates the history of experimental research on photosynthesis in the years between 1840 and 1960 — a period of dramatic change in the biological sciences.
+Within the project, the search for the biochemical pathway of photosynthesis is understood as the collective construction of a causal explanatory model.

-There exists a close cooperation with one of the central scientific actors of this field, Prof. Dr. Govindjee (Univ. of Illinois/Urbana).
+This research is pursued in close cooperation with one of the key actors in the field researched, Prof. Dr. Govindjee (Univ. of Illinois/Urbana).
 In 2015 a book called "Explaining Photosynthesis.
 Modelling Biochemical Mechanisms 1840-1960" was published by Springer Publishers (Series: History, Philosophy and Theory of the Life Sciences, Vol. 8).